 Many entrepreneurs dream of being able to share their ideas from the stage.

-Speaking is not only an additional stream of revenue — it’s a powerful way to generate business opportunities, make valuable connections, and spread your message to a wider audience.
+Launching a speaking career not only provides an additional stream of revenue — it’s a powerful way to generate business opportunities, make valuable connections, and spread your message to a wider audience.

 Unfortunately, most new speakers have limited success.
 They work hard to get in front of small crowds and never see a return on all the effort they put into their burgeoning speaking careers.